Water deer: Physical attributes

-The coat is an overall golden brown color and may be interspersed with black hairs, while the undersides are white.
+The coat is an overall golden-brown color and may be interspersed with black hairs, while the undersides are white.
 The strongly tapered face is reddish-brown or gray, and the chin and upper throat are cream-colored.
 The hair is longest on the flanks and rump.
 In the fall, the summer coat is gradually replaced by a thicker, coarse-haired winter coat that varies from light brown to grayish brown.
 Neither the head nor the tail poles are well differentiated as in gregarious deer; consequently, this deer's coat is little differentiated.
-Young are born dark brown with white stripes and spots along their upper torso.
+Young are born dark brown with white stripes and spots along their upper torsos.

 Teeth

 The water deer have developed long canine teeth which protrude from the upper jaw like the canines of musk deer.
 The canines are fairly large in the bucks, ranging in length from 5.5 cm on average to as long as 8 cm.
 Does, in comparison, have tiny canines that are an average of 0.5 cm in length.

-The teeth usually erupt in the autumn of the deer's first year at approximately 6–7 months of age.
-By early spring, the recently erupted tusks reach approximately 50% of their final length.
-As the tusks develop, the root remains open until the deer is about eighteen months to two years old.
+The teeth usually erupt in the autumn of the deer's first year around 6–7 months of age.
+By early spring, the recently erupted tusks reach about 50% of their final length.
+As the tusks develop, the root remains open until the deer is about 18 to 24 months old.
 When fully grown, only about 60% of the tusk is visible below the gum.

 These canines are held loosely in their sockets, with their movements controlled by facial muscles.
 The buck can draw them backwards out of the way when eating.
 In aggressive encounters, he thrusts his canines out and draws in his lower lip to pull his teeth closer together.
-He then presents an impressive two-pronged weapon to rival males.
-It is due to these teeth that this animal is often referred to as a "vampire deer".
+He then presents an impressive, two-pronged weapon to rival males.
+Due to these teeth, this animal is sometimes referred to as a "vampire deer".

 Genetic diversity

-The mitochondrial DNA of samples from the native Chinese population and the introduced UK population was analysed to infer each population's genetic structure and genetic diversity.
-It was found that the UK population displays lower levels of genetic diversity, and that there is genetic differentiation between the native and introduced population.
-It was also found that the source population of the British deer is likely to be extinct.
-This has implications for the conservation of the different populations, especially as Hydropotes inermis is classified as Vulnerable in its native range according to the IUCN Red List.
+The mitochondrial DNA of samples from the native Chinese population and the introduced UK population were analysed to infer each population's genetic structure and genetic diversity.
+The UK population was found to display lower levels of genetic diversity, and genetic differentiation exists between the native and introduced populations.
+The source population of the British deer was found to be likely extinct.
+This has implications for the conservation of the different populations, especially as H. inermis is classified as vulnerable in its native range according to the IUCN Red List.